Philippine noontime variety television shows: 'Sang Linggo nAPO Sila (1995–1998)

-After Eat Bulaga! moved to GMA Network, ABS-CBN decided to make Sa Linggo nAPO Sila into a weeklong noontime show as Sang Linggo nAPO Sila (SLNS).
+After Eat Bulaga! moved to GMA, ABS-CBN decided to make Sa Linggo nAPO Sila into a weeklong noontime show as Sang Linggo nAPO Sila (SLNS).
 It aired its pilot episode on February 4, 1995, led by the APO Hiking Society.
 During its first year, 'Sang Linggo led the ratings in the provinces and cities where ABS-CBN had a stronger signal.
 The real challenge to the show was deviating its content from the usual noontime variety show that Eat Bulaga! presented to the viewers for almost two decades.
 Meanwhile, Bulaga had presented new faces like Allan K., Jose Manalo, and Donna Cruz, and new segments such as Super SiReyna and Philippine Bulaga Association.
-Calendar Girl was introduced by SLNS in 1998 with John Estrada, Randy Santiago, and Willie Revillame handling the segment by delivering naughtier jokes on TV.
+Calendar Girl was introduced by SLNS in 1996 with various male hosts joining APO Hiking's Jim Paredes or Buboy Garovillo in interviewing the contestants clad in two-piece swimsuits.
+The segment was reformatted in 1998 with John Estrada, Randy Santiago, and Willie Revillame named as permanent segment hosts.
+The new trio handled the segment by delivering naughtier jokes on TV.
+SLNS also introduced an interactive game portion, "Barangay APO" where segment host Eagle Riggs toured different barangays around Metro Manila to give out cash prizes.

 The rating for SLNS had improved but the main hosts did not agree with the changes on their show.
-Eventually, ABS-CBN ended their noontime show in November 30, 1998, due to criticisms that some of the show's hosts lack real connection with the masses.
+Eventually, ABS-CBN ended their noontime show on November 30, 1998, due to criticisms that some of the show's hosts lack real connection with the masses.
 Magandang Tanghali Bayan took place with its main hosts: Santiago, Estrada, and Revillame.